wp-plugins/plugmatter-optin-feature-box-lite/readme.txt

 4. Click "Upload" to upload and install the plugin from your computer / desktop
 5. Once installed, activate the plugin
 6. A new Plugmatter Feature Box - Lite will appear on your Admin column
+7. Enter your name and email address in order to activate the plug-in

 <h3>FTP:</h3>